Creative Writing Overview

 Explore the Creative Writing Degree:

-Highly qualified students may also be admitted to the five-year BFA/MA in Creative Writing with an option to complete the MFA in Creative Writing or to the BFA/Master of Arts in Teaching program through Chatham’s Integrated Degree Program.
+Highly qualified students may also be admitted to the five-year BFA/MA in Creative Writing with an option to complete the MFA in Creative Writing program through Chatham’s Integrated Degree Program.
 Both programs provide an immersive undergraduate creative writing experience enabling students to further their education and start their careers even faster.

 - You will be encouraged to present your academic and creative work at professional conferences through Sigma Tau Delta (the International English Honor Society) and other organizations, helping you develop your professional identity as you prepare to move on to employment or graduate work.